NahimNasser/django-unchained/README.md

 ##Session 5: Craftsmanship
 Core elements will be reviewed as students will attempt at building features for a website.
 They can choose from a pre-selected set of tasks or decide on something themselves.
 Students will present in front of the class and have their code ripped apart.

-##Session 6: BONUS TOPICS: NLP, BIG DATA, and SCALABILITY with DJANGO/PYTHON
+##Session 6: Natural Language Processing with Python
 Fundamental concepts of natural language processing will be discussed.
 We will build a basic spam filter using Pythons NLTK library.

+##Session 7: Scalability with Django
 Database and server architectures that allow for scalability will be presented.